 - Block storage that can move from one VPS to another with ease

-- Free DNS included, so there’s no need for a third-party service
+- Free DNS is included, so there’s no need for a third-party service

-If you’re like me and you dream in PHP code and eat shell scripting for breakfast, then your most obvious choice would be a good cloud hosting provider.
+If you’re like me and you dream in PHP code and eat shell scripting for breakfast, then your most obvious choice would be a good VPS hosting provider.

 That choice is Linode, which runs this very website.

 Believe it or not, while I have some services at Amazon’s AWS, I cannot recommend it for a WordPress blogger.
 AWS can be pricey, and to be honest, the service can be quite confusing to use, even for the advanced techy.

 I like a cloud hosting option that has direct and straightforward options.
 Linode fits that bill and is the best VPS hosting provider.
 The service isn’t a newcomer, either – it’s been around since 2003.

-The advantage of going with a cloud hosting service is you can roll your own setup.
+The advantage of using a cloud hosting service is that you can roll your setup.
 So you have the advantage of building your infrastructure for speed.
 For example, I recommend and use the webserver LiteSpeed.
 Not only is it the fastest web server, but it understands Apache configuration files and has a built-in caching server.

 Unfortunately, most WordPress hosts don’t use it.

-Linode has all of the services a blogger needs to scale their website.
+Linode has all of the services a blogger needs to scale its website.
 The service has pre-built images of all your favorite Linux distributions and can be up in running within minutes.